Project

 Actions #4

-Updated by Sean McBride about 2 years ago
+Updated by Sean McBride over 2 years ago

 For 1) It's true that if any of one's local clients MUST talk to the DNS Resolver using DoT then one MUST enable this feature.
 But that's not the ONLY reason to turn it on.
 One might also want to turn it on if some local clients optionally talk DoT.
 Realistically, that's most networks today.
 Few things require DoT, some things support it optionally, some don't support it at all.